andrewjamesford/andrewford-co-nz-11ty/content/articles/build-a-full-stack-next-js-github-project/index.md

 So, you'll be able to go into the description and you should be able to see the link to the GitHub repo.

-In this SQL folder, there should be the latest update from dbdiagram.

-io, which has the actual SQL that we used to create these tables.
+In this SQL folder, there should be the latest update from dbdiagram.io, which has the actual SQL that we used to create these tables.

 You can do the same or not.